czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Helpers support workshop instructors with tasks such as

 - helping learners with lesson setup problems
-- populating the CodiMD with episode questions, objectives, exercises and minute card feedback forms (see [Resource list](#resource-list)).
+- populating the CodiMD with episode questions, objectives, exercises and minute card feedback forms
 - monitoring the Slack channel
 - keeping the instructor on track and on time.